 How to stop spam form submissions on your WordPress

-Block form submissions from specific countries with GEO rules
+Block form submissions from specific countries

 - Go to the Security Rules admin page and click the Countries tab.